ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/blog/2016-11-26-post-election-community-feedback-results.md

 </small>
 </p>

-## Synthesis: Chi Hack Night’s goals & values
+## Synthesis: Prog Hacknight’s goals & values

-After reading through the feedback, the Chi Hack Night Leadership Council identified the **goals** that we as a community should now strive towards.
+After reading through the feedback, the Prog Hacknight Leadership Council identified the **goals** that we as a community should now strive towards.

-Chi Hack Night will strive to:
+Prog Hacknight will strive to:

 1. Be a **space for discussion** and cross-sector connections
 2. **Restore faith** in our government and civic institutions
 3. Commit to **fight disenfranchisement**
 4. **Facilitate community conversations** online, offline & across political, social and geographic boundaries
-5. Commit to an aggressive campaign to **diversify Chi Hack Night**
+5. Commit to an aggressive campaign to **diversify Prog Hacknight**
 6. **Get outside of our civic tech bubble**
     * Look into satellite / partner events
-    * Develop Chi Hack Night press kit to broaden our reach
+    * Develop Prog Hacknight press kit to broaden our reach
 7. Through our presenters and breakout groups, seek to improve:
     * **Digital skills** (development, implementation, data, cryptography)
     * **Civic literacy** (how government works and how to participate)